 Today I’m hosting the article by fellow writer, Mary, who shares with us the Balkan itinerary that you might find useful when planning your Balkan trip.
 I personally believe it showcases Balkan highlights pretty well and is perfect especially for those of you who are hoping to visit Balkans for the first time.
-Read on and find out about the best places to visit in Balkans.
+Read on and find out about the best places to visit in the Balkans.

 Located in southern Europe, the Western Balkans region offers a unique experience and mixture of cultures.
 Historically it is where the East and West meet, trough the Middle ages this was a region where the Ottoman Empire confronted Habsburg Monarchy and Medieval Venice.

 When you mix all the three cultures together you get something very unique.
 From the Alpine lakes of Slovenia to the beautiful Mediterranean coast of Croatia and up to Christian Churches and Muslim Mosques of Bosnia and Herzegovina, this Balkan itinerary will unveil the hidden beauties and charms of Western Balkans.

 - 3 Travel Resources